LLNL/shroud/docs/reference.rst

   Defaults to *default_library*.
   Each YAML file is intended to wrap a single library.

-namespace
-  Blank delimited list of namespaces for **cxx_header**.
-  The namespaces will be nested.

 options
    Dictionary of option fields for the library.
    Described in `Options`_